-- ▲ Non-degree Application form.
+- Non-degree Application form.

-- ▲ Non-refundable application fee of \$25.
+- Non-refundable application fee.

-- ▲ Official transcript from the undergraduate school granting the undergraduate degree.
+- Official transcript, with facts of graduation, from the undergraduate school granting the undergraduate degree.

 Registrations

 Students may register online for both on-campus and online classes.
 Clearance from Student Finance (423.236.2835) is required in order to register.
 For on-campus students, University Health Center clearance is required (423.236.2713).